 I wish I knew what I knew now.
-I wish I could go back to the 23 year old me and say – I love you, you can do this, believe it.
+I wish I could go back to the 23-year-old me and say – I love you, you can do this, believe it.
 I wish I had hypnotherapy tracks telling me I am going to pass and to believe in myself.
-I wish I could hold and hug myself and say that this negative thinking is a poison that you will have a great life, that your worthy of love and happiness, get into gratitude it’s the first step to retraining the mind, to go for your dreams and drop the self-criticism your get to where you want to go faster.
+I wish I could hold and hug myself and say that this negative thinking is the poison that you will have a great life and that you are worthy of love and happiness, Getting into gratitude it’s the first step to retraining the mind, to go for your dreams and drop the self-criticism your get to where you want to go faster.

 Creating your ideal relationship is kind of like this.
 You have to know what you want, be willing to learn new skills and seek the right guidance, and not give up hope, even when all the odds are against you.
 I finally passed because for me failing was not an option, I had to do it, come what may.
 My determination got me through… and the result I’m a very good driver now, even if I do say so myself.

 So here is how you can help yourself through tough times, especially if you’re the only one trying.

 1. Be kind to yourself